muhammed-ak/gulp-html-partial/README.md

 ## Thats it!

-Check the app repo for more details.
-Inside app/html/ you can add normal html files and inside app/html/partials/ you can add your partials. go to [gulp-file-include](https://www.npmjs.com/package/gulp-file-include) for more infor mation pn partial usage.
+Check the app folder for more details.
+Inside app/html/ you can add normal html files and inside app/html/partials/ you can add your partials. go to [gulp-file-include](https://www.npmjs.com/package/gulp-file-include) for more infor mation on partial usage.